© Fotolia | great divide Photo

 © Katharina Brandt

 EU agricultural policy has global and local impacts on the environment, climate, and biodiversity.
-Therefore, it must live up to its international responsibility and promote sustainable agriculture instead of obstructing the right to food here and in countries of the Global South.
+Therefore, it must live up to its international responsibility and promote sustainable agriculture instead of obstructing the right to food here and also in countries of the Global South.
 At the same time, food production must be adapted to the climate crisis, and agriculture must become a positive factor for climate protection.

 2. Reforming livestock farming